 There are tourism activities that I cannot seem to understand.
-There are those people that may ride Elephants, even though it is bad for the animals.
+One of those include people who ride elephants, even though it is bad for the animals.
 In Taiwan, one of the biggest tourist attractions is to go and let lanterns up in the sky.
-It is something famous.
-It is something that tourist come to do.
-They write their wishes to the gods and hope for something good to come out of it.
+It is something famous and it is something that tourists come to do.
+They write their wishes on the lanterns to the gods, and sending them off, hoping for something good to come out of it.

 Honestly, I think this activity is nothing more than a tourist trap.
-Something to bring people for the hypotheitical wish giving.
+Something to attract people to bring their hypothetical wish giving.
 Do people really believe in this?
-Honestly, some people may believe it, but that is not what my rant is about.
+Honestly, I believe some people do, but that is not what my rant is all about.

 The Pingxi Sky Lantern Festival:

-Lantern festival is in February around Chinese New Year.
+Lantern festival is in February, around Chinese New Year.
 People send out thousands of these paper lanterns in the sky.
-It is something huge to not only the Taiwanese, but to many others too.
+It is a huge event, not only to the Taiwanese, but to many others too.
 Often, it is good to appreciate cultural traditions, but this one, should not be tolerated.
 It may look beautiful seeing all those lanterns in the sky, but we all know, what goes up, always comes down.

 The Lanterns in the forest:

-Last Saturday, Sarah and I, went out to help clean up the Pinxi forest near Shiren.
+Last Saturday, Sarah and I went out to help clean up the Pingxi forest near Shifen.
 The area is beautiful with an awesome waterfall.
 However this time, we were not there to enjoy the scenery, but to clean-up after these left over lanterns.

 With a group of 15 of us, we went out to clean the forest.
-It was going to be a three hour clean-up.
-It was hot, humid, and we had already seen people getting ready to send out more lanterns.
+It was going to be a three-hour clean-up.
+It was hot and humid, and we had already seen people getting ready to send out more lanterns.

 Our leader gave everyone trash bags.
-I took four.
-What I didn’t know was that we would need more.
+I took four but what I didn’t know was that we would need more.

-Just walking into the forest not just 10 meters in we were already collecting lanterns.
-Tons of lanterns you could see in the trees out of reach.
-There were lanterns in the river, lanterns in the trees, everywhere we looked there were lanterns.
+Just walking 10 meters into the forest, we were already collecting lanterns.
+Tonnes of lanterns you could see in the trees, out of reach.
+There were lanterns in the river; lanterns in the trees; everywhere we looked, there were lanterns.

 We have hiked these woods many times before.
-We appreciate the nature of Taiwan, but it is depressing that the livelihood of the people of the town is based on sending thousands of lanterns in the sky only to litter the beautiful environment.
+We appreciate the nature of Taiwan, however, it was super depressing to know that the livelihood of the people in this town was based on sending thousands of lanterns in the sky, only to litter the beautiful environment.

-We had gone an hour and half, and we had all the bags full.
-It was amazing that we had finished all our bags so fast.
+We had gone an hour and half and we had all the bags full.
+It was crazy and depressing that we had finished all our bags so fast.
 After we gathered all the bags together, we had to journey down the road to put them all in an area where they would be collected by the garbage truck.